jomjohn/drill/_docs/install/050-starting-drill-in-distributed-mode.md

----
-title: Starting Drill in Distributed Mode
+# Starting Drill in Distributed Mode
-date: 2018-01-22 19:42:55 UTC
-parent: "Installing Drill in Distributed Mode"
----

 To use Drill in distributed mode, you first need to start a Drill daemon (Drillbit) on each node in the cluster.
 Start the Drillbit before attempting to connect a client.
 To start the Drillbit, use the **drillbit.sh** command.